o1-labs/docs2/docs/zkapps/o1js-reference/classes/Unconstrained.md

 between the out-of-circuit blocks in provable code.

 Invariants:
-- An `Unconstrained`'s value can only be accessed in auxiliary contexts.
+- An `Unconstrained`'s value can be accessed only in auxiliary contexts.
-- An `Unconstrained` can be empty when compiling, but never empty when running as the prover.
+- An `Unconstrained` container can be empty when compiling, but never empty when running as the prover.
   (there is no way to create an empty `Unconstrained` in the prover)

 **`Example`**